 Connecting with Others:

-- Involve parents or guardians by communicating openly about the student’s needs.
+- Involve parents or guardians by communicating openly about the student’s needs, and work together to support children through the grieving process.

 Minnesota-Specific Grief Resources for Students